linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 3 (pages 1001-1434).md

 2. generate absolute returns that well exceed the risk-free rate.
 3. hedge against unexpected inflation or deflation.
-4. build a part of a portfolio that is a reasonable reflection of the
+4. build a part of a portfolio that is a reasonable reflection of the overall investment universe.

-   - verall investment universe.

 5. generate strong cash flows to the portfolio.
 [2]

-Several studies have attempted to determine whether these reasons
+Several studies have attempted to determine whether these reasons offered for investing in real estate can be supported empirically.
+[3]

-- ffered for investing in real estate can be supported empirically.
-[3] Investigating these alleged reasons empirically has been difficult.
+Investigating these alleged reasons empirically has been difficult.
 Even what is a simple part of the empirical investigation—calculating market returns for equities and fixed income securities—is controversial in the real